About Me

 Are there really 100 spoons in the 'Predator'?

-Almost!
-I think it's 94 ... it was one of the first things I made, just four or five weeks after that first rough bird.
+It was one of the first things I made, just four or five weeks after that first rough bird.
 It really came out of nowhere and I surprised myself with it.
 It was a monumental leap forward!
-It doesn't look like 94 but they are all hidden in there somewhere.
 Some fell in to place very quickly, but occasionally a single spoon would frustrate me for hours and require all manner of thinking and tinkering.
 (They often still do!)

 Where do you get the cutlery from?

-Much of the intricate detailing comes from finds at my local scrap yard.
+In larger pieces much of the intricate detailing comes from finds at my local scrap yard.
 It's always fun exploring the huge seas of assorted metals and machinery.

 Where are you based?

-I proudly live and work in the great county of Sussex, not far from the beautiful South Downs, Brighton and its awesome pier(s) and Starling murmurations
+I proudly live and work in the great county of Sussex, not far from the beautiful South Downs, Brighton and its awesome pier(s) and Starling murmurations.